-Recognizing these challenges, researchers in multiple communities have started developing techniques for automated reasoning about programming assignments at scale [10, 14-17, 19, 22, 24, 25, 29, 31, 33, 34, 36, 41, 42].
+Recent years have witnessed skyrocketing enrollments in introductory programming courses offered by universities and as Massive Open Online Courses (MOOCs) [4], as well as increased participation in online judge systems such as CodeChef [1], Codeforces [2], and HackerRank [3].
+Recognizing the challenges posed by these massive, new learning environments, researchers in multiple communities have started developing techniques for automated reasoning about programming assignments at scale [10, 13-16, 18, 19, 22, 24, 25, 28, 30, 32, 33, 35, 40, 41].
 Given large collections of solutions for individual programming assignments, many of these techniques rely on reducing the solution space by first clustering similar solutions.
-For instance, automated feedback generation or grading systems use a representative correct solution from each cluster to generate feedback or a grade for incorrect solutions, respectively [15, 19].
-Tools for analyzing student data help instructors (as well as learners) view distinct, pedagogically valuable solutions by visualizing representative correct solutions from each cluster [14, 17, 22].
-Unfortunately, the performance of most approaches for program clustering in education [14, 15, 17, 19, 24] is far from satisfactory.
-Clustering techniques such as [14, 15] place too much emphasis on syntactic program features and, moreover, require the program features to match exactly.
-This results in an excessive number of clusters, where semantically similar programs with small syntactical differences are placed in different clusters.
-For instance, CLARA [15] generates 51 clusters for a programming assignment, HORSES, with 200 submissions and only 4 different solution strategies.
-Such fine-grained clustering is ineffectual in assisting instructors or automated reasoning engines in instructional tasks.
-Clustering techniques such as [17, 24] rely on expensive computations over pairs of programs (tree edit distance between abstract syntax trees and a notion of probabilistic, semantic equivalence, respectively).
+For instance, automated feedback generation or grading systems use a representative correct solution from each cluster to generate feedback or a grade for incorrect solutions, respectively [14, 18].
+Tools for analyzing student data help instructors (as well as learners) view distinct, pedagogically valuable solutions by visualizing representative correct solutions from each cluster [13, 16, 22].
+Unfortunately, the performance of most approaches for program clustering in education [13, 14, 16, 18, 24] is far from satisfactory.
+Clustering techniques such as [13, 14] place too much emphasis on syntactic program features and, moreover, require the program features to match exactly.
+This results in an excessive number of clusters, where semantically similar programs with small syntactical differences are

+Permission to make digital or hard copies of all or part of this work for personal or classroom use is granted without fee provided that copies are not made or distributed for profit or commercial advantage and that copies bear this notice and the full citation on the first page.
+Copyrights for components of this work owned by others than the author(s) must be honored.
+Abstracting with credit is permitted.
+To copy otherwise, or republish, to post on servers or to redistribute to lists, requires prior specific permission and/or a fee.
+Request permissions from permissions@acm.org.
+PLDI '19, June 22-26, 2019, Phoenix, AZ, USA placed in different clusters.
+For instance, CLARA [14] generates 51 clusters for a programming assignment, HORSES, with 200 submissions and only 4 different solution strategies.
+Clustering techniques such as [16, 24] rely on expensive computations over pairs of programs (tree edit distance between abstract syntax trees and a notion of probabilistic, semantic equivalence, respectively).
 This greatly hinders the scalability of these clustering techniques.
-Some clustering techniques [19] are specialized to a particular problem domain (e.g., dynamic programming) and are not broadly applicable.
-A recent approach [42] successfully uses neural networks to learn program embeddings and redefines the state-of-the-art in program clustering.
+Some clustering techniques [18] are specialized to a particular problem domain (e.g., dynamic programming) and are not broadly applicable.
+A recent approach [41] successfully uses neural networks to learn program embeddings and redefines the state-of-the-art in program clustering.
 Unfortunately, this approach requires a substantial training effort, both in terms of time and in manual effort in selection of training data, that affects its usability.